Phil Stacey (album)

-Phil Stacey is the self-titled debut studio album by American country music singer Phil Stacey, released on April 29, 2008 on Lyric Street Records.
+Phil Stacey is the debut studio album by American country music singer Phil Stacey, released on April 29, 2008 on Lyric Street Records.

 The album debuted on the Billboard 200 at No. 43 with 13,000 sold for the week.
 IT has sold 40,000 copies as of March 2009.
 Its only single, "If You Didn't Love Me", charted on the Billboard Hot Country Songs charts at number 28.

 The track "'Round Here" was co-written by the four members of the group Little Big Town, along with Wayne Kirkpatrick, who produces for both Little Big Town and for Stacey.